Frequently Asked Questions

-Feel free to contact our offices if you would like more information on crowns and bridges.
+Feel free to contact your Ottawa general dentist at our offices if you would like more information on crowns and bridges.

-More and more people today are booking appointments at out clinics not because they are having dental problems but because they want to smile more confidently.
-In many cases, these smiles begin with teeth that are crooked, stained, chipped or missing all together.
+More and more people today are booking appointments at our clinics not because they are having dental problems but because they want to smile more confidently.
+In many cases, these smiles begin with teeth that are crooked, stained, chipped, or missing altogether.
 From simple teeth whitening to full smile reconstruction the end result in most cases is a healthy and attractive looking smile that provides a greater sense of self-confidence and enjoyment of life.

 If you feel self-conscious about the appearance of your teeth, ask us about what specific treatments in cosmetic dentistry would benefit you.